hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 # XoT server connection handling

+This appendix provides a non-normative outline of the pros and cons of XoT server connection handling options.

 For completeness, it is noted that an earlier version of the specification suggested using a XoT specific ALPN to negotiate TLS connections that supported only a limited set of queries (SOA, XRFs), however, this did not gain support.
-Reasons given included additional code complexity and proxies having no natural way to forward the ALPN signal to DNS nameservers over TCP connections.
+Reasons given included additional code complexity and the fact that XoT and ADoT are both DNS wire format and so should share the `dot` ALPN.

 ## Only listen on TLS on a specific IP address